City and Town Budget Procedures

 The budget process begins with the “request for budget” when the clerk requests all department heads and those in charge of municipal offices to prepare detailed estimates of the probable revenue from sources other than ad valorem (property) taxes and of all expenditures required by his or her department for the next fiscal year (calendar year).
 For a simple example, see MRSC's Sample Budget Request Letter.

 The clerk is responsible for preparing the estimates for interest and debt redemption requirements and all other estimates not being prepared by the department heads, including the amount to be raised by ad valorem taxes and unencumbered fund balances estimated to be available at year end.

 Practice Tip: Budget proposals are made up of estimates and predictions about the future that are based on historical data and trends.
-Historical sales tax and property tax data can be obtained from the state Department of Revenue (DOR) website (sales taxes and property taxes) or the State Auditor's Office Financial Intelligence Tool (FIT).
+Historical sales tax and property tax data can be obtained from the state Department of Revenue (DOR) website or the State Auditor's Office Financial Intelligence Tool (FIT).
 To help with evaluating the data, GFOA provides guidance in the form of best practice articles such as Financial Forecasting in the Budget Preparation Process.

 Statutory Deadline: On or before the fourth Monday in September, or at such time as the city or town may provide by ordinance or charter.
 See:

 Within 14 days of the request for budget (unless your jurisdiction has established a separate timeline) all department heads and program managers must file their estimates of revenue and expenditures for their programs and/or departments with the clerk.